-These financial statements have been prepared on a historical cost basis, except for financial instruments classified as available-for-sale or fair value through profit or loss ("FVTPL") that have been measured at fair value.
+These financial statements have been prepared on a historical cost basis.
 In addition, these financial statements have been prepared using the accrual basis of accounting.

-These financial statements, including comparatives, have been prepared on the basis of IFRS standards that are published at the time of preparation and that are effective or available for adoption on October 31, 2021, the Company's annual reporting date.
+These financial statements, including comparatives, have been prepared on the basis of IFRS standards that are published at the time of preparation and that are effective or available for adoption on November 1, 2022, the Company's annual reporting date.